raddaway/KP-Figura/README.md

 5. Drop the model folder into avatars, don't unpack it's contents
 6. Back in game, click upload, and other players with Figura will see your model too!

+# Help

+If you're having issues with any of my models, feel free to message me on discord @raddaway, I will respond and help as soon as I'm available!

 # Credits

 You are free to use and modify the model as you'd like, but if you want to share it elsewhere please give credit 🙏